surniaulula/wpsso-tune-image-editors/readme.txt

 <h3>WPSSO TIE Standard Features</h3>

-* Extends the features of the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
+Extends the features of the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) (required plugin).

-* Applies adjustments to resized images (aka thumbnails) using ImageMagick:
+Applies adjustments to resized images (aka thumbnails) using ImageMagick:

 * Enable or disable image adjustments / sharpening for resized images.
 * Uses a better compression quality of 92% (WordPress default is 82%).
 * Applies a default amount of sharpening values to all resized images.

-* Optionally select different primary / secondary image editor(s) for WordPress:
+Optionally select different primary / secondary image editor(s) for WordPress:

 * GD Only
 * GD and ImageMagick
 * ImageMagick Only
 * ImageMagick and GD (WordPress default)

-* Optionally fine-tune the image filter priority and image adjustment options:
+Optionally fine-tune the image filter priority and image adjustment options:

 * Modify the default 'image_make_intermediate_size' filter hook priority.
 * Enable / disable contrast leveling.
 * Increase / decrease the compression quality percentage.
 * Adjust sharpening values individually (sigma, radius, amount, threshold).

 <h3>WPSSO Core Plugin Required</h3>

 WPSSO Tune WP Image Editors (aka WPSSO TIE) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
 WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.

 == Installation ==